Frequently Asked Questions

 What stuff do I need to make a reservation?First, D Pet Hotels Hollywood will call your Veterinarian to verify all of your pup's vaccinations.
 After we recieve all the required documentation, we will contact you to set up an appointment for a Temperament Test (we interview all doggies to make sure everyone plays nice).
 We have appointment times every day from 11am to 4pm.
 Once that is all set, you are good to go to make a reservation!

-How do I make reservations?You or your Distinguished/Dog can give us a call at 323 464 PETS.
-If we can’t understand your dog, then you need to get on the phone and let our staff know when your pet would like to check in.
+How do I make reservations?You or your Distinguished/Dog can give us a call at 480-407-4747.
+If we can’t understand your dog, then you need to get on the phone and let our staff know when your pet would like to check-in.